djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 1. Click **Add** to open the Data Factory creation screen
     ![Azure Portal](./images/portal2.png)

 1. Specify your Data Factory configuration settings in the creation pane.
 Choose a globally unique data factory name and select your subscription, resource group, and region.
-Your data factory must be version V1.
+Your data factory must be version V2.
 Once you are done, click **Create**.
 Your data factory may take a couple minutes to deploy.
     * Mapping Data Flow is not currently available in the following data factory regions: West Central US, Brazil South, Korea Central and France Central.
 For the purposes of this lab, please do not create your data factory in one of these reasons.
     * ADF's integration with Azure DevOps and Github will not be covered in this lab.
 To enable this feature, check **Enable Git** and specify your configuration information.
 See [Source Control in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/source-control#troubleshooting-git-integration).
     ![Azure Portal](./images/portal3.png)

-1. Once your data factory is deployed, go to the resource and click on **Authoring and Monitoring** to open the ADF user experience (UX).
+1. Once your data factory is deployed, go to the resource and click on **Author and Monitor** to open the ADF user experience (UX).
 You can access the UX via adf.azure.com.
     ![Azure Portal](./images/portal4.png)

 **[Only if using S3] Upload the [MoviesDB csv file](./moviesDB.csv) to S3 storage:** To retrieve the file from GitHub, click 'Raw' and then copy the contents to a text editor of your choice to save locally as a .csv file